lmbek/NineNineFive/README.md

-# Lars M Bek - Software Architect
+# Lars M Bek - Software Developer
 Welcome to my GitHub profile, you can connect with me on <a href="https://www.linkedin.com/in/lmbek/" target="_blank" color="white">LinkedIn</a>, <a href="https://lmbek.dk" target="_blank">Lmbek.dk</a> or Discord (username: lmbek), if you are a programmer who want to collaborate.

 ## Recent updates